NotionCue

 Check: AI Bot Rules in robots.txt

-Goal: Add User-agent rules for AI crawlers like GPTBot, Claude-Web, and others.
-Result target: "Correct rules for AI bots (gptbot, google-extended, claud, anthropic-ai, perplexitybot, meta-externalagent) added."
-This overlaps with the Discoverability robots.txt check but scores it specifically for AI-crawler-name coverage rather than mere presence of the file — a site can pass the basic robots.txt check while still failing this one if it only ever addressed User-agent: * and never named a single AI crawler explicitly.
+Goal: Add explicit User-agent rules covering the major named AI crawlers — GPTBot, ClaudeBot, PerplexityBot, Google-Extended, anthropic-ai, and meta-externalagent among them.
+This overlaps with the Discoverability robots.txt check but scores specifically for AI-crawler-name coverage rather than mere presence of the file — a site can pass the basic robots.txt check while still failing this one if it only ever addressed User-agent: * and never named a single AI crawler explicitly.

 Check: Content Signals in robots.txt